Nine tips for tackling late payments

-There is the option to outsource this if the capability is not in-house, to specialist credit control businesses.
+There is the option to outsource this to specialist credit control businesses if you do not have capability in-house.

-Appropriate accountancy software should be used for invoicing, reminders etc to give credit control the best available information and the chance to collect outstanding invoices.
+Appropriate accountancy software should be used for invoicing and reminders to give credit control the best available information and the chance to collect outstanding invoices.